silverbios/cs-mikrotik-bouncer-alt/README.md

   For example new decision comes in, and address should be banned for 4 days, but `DEFAULT_TTL_MAX=4h` will make it to be added with `timeout=4h`.
-  Notice that the original 4 day ban will be respected in the application cache or from incoming CrowdSec decisions, but on mikrotik it will have 4h.
+  Notice that the original 4 day ban will be respected in the application cache or from incoming CrowdSec decisions, but on MikroTik it will have 4h.

   Yet it is good to quickly expire old address-lists automatically, because new ones will come in with refreshed entries for the same address ips to block.